How do our brain waves help us process sound?

 The Drumpads send data through bluetooth to a computer, so that it could eventually take this data and make a Processing sketch out of it.
 In order to understand how our brain waves use the natural rhythms of speech to help us comprehend the sound.

 We put LED inside the brain sculpture

 LED, wire, paper clay

 Week 1-3 Brainstorming

 We are planing an designing and exhibition using the research by a PH.D candidate named keith Doelling.

-Here are some examples that allow was to visualize his topic of how the brain reacts from music.
+Here are some examples that allow us to visualize his topic of how the brain reacts to the music.